CityOfNewYork/patterns-cli/readme.md

 --------|------------|-----------------------------------|-
 `slm`   | `-w` `-np` | [slm.js](config/slm.js) | `production` or `development`

-Uses [Slm](https://github.com/slm-lang/slm) to compile Slm pages from the **./src/views/** directories to static HTML pages in the **./dist** directory.
+Uses [Slm](https://github.com/slm-lang/slm) to compile Slm pages from the **./src/views/** directory to static HTML pages in the **./dist** directory.
 Slm files serve as the template language for site documentation and HTML spec for patterns.
 The output is run through [JS Beautifier](https://github.com/beautify-web/js-beautify) for human readable markup.
 The Slm parser is extended with a method that includes Markdown files compiled by [Marked](https://marked.js.org/).
 The default `slm` configuration passes configuration options to these packages as well as global variables described below.

 ##### Views